apigee/registry/README.md

 ## Disclaimer

 This is not an official Google product.
-Issues filed on Github are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.
+Issues filed on GitHub are not subject to service level agreements (SLAs) and responses should be assumed to be on an ad-hoc volunteer basis.